-Faba bean is subject to a number of diseases that can reduce yield and quality.
+Faba beans are subject to a number of diseases that can reduce yield and quality.
 While some faba bean diseases are widespread in Saskatchewan, they may cause little damage.
 However, other faba bean diseases found in Saskatchewan can be very damaging and warrant appropriate control.
-Infection can come from a variety of sources, seed‑borne, soil‑borne, and residue‑borne, but can be minimized with the following:
+Seed, soil, and plant residues can serve as sources of disease inoculum.
+These risks may be minimized by:

-- Use of effective crop rotations.
-Plant faba bean only once in four years in the same field.
+- Implementing effective crop rotations.
+Plant faba beans in the same field only once in four years.
 Continuous production of broadleaf crops can increase some seedling diseases and sclerotinia stem rot.
-Crop rotations that include cereal and oilseed crops can reduce the build-up of soil-borne pathogens specific to faba bean.
+Crop rotations that include cereal and oilseed crops can reduce the build-up of soil-borne pathogens specific to faba beans.
 However, rotations with cereals will not decrease fusarium root rot, as cereals are also hosts of this pathogen

-- Use of the best seed available.
+- Using the best seed available.
 A seed test will indicate the presence of seed-borne diseases

-- Use of a registered fungicide seed treatment may be warranted, especially if seeding into cool, wet soils
+- Us a registered fungicide seed treatment, especially if seeding into cool, wet soils

 - Seeding early